junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The three of them automatically form a half circle around the demon without needing a word.

 Crowley eyes them with open amusement.
 "Really?
 You are about to start a fight *here*?
 In front of a hundred thousand human?
 You guys are more bold than I thought.
-By 'bold' I mean braindead."
+By 'bold' I mean brainless.
+Even my demons know better."

 Dean exchanges a look with Sam and Cas, lowering his voice.
-"And running straight into Devil without backup is your idea of *not* braindead?"
+"And running straight into Devil without any backup is your idea of *not* brainless?"

-"I got a plan," Crowley says, a bit annoyed now.
+"I got a plan," Crowley says lightly, a bit annoyed now.
 He glances at his watch again.

 "Then spill," Sam demands harshly.

 Cas takes a step closer menacingly.

-The demon sighs -- which Dean's pretty sure is just another of his Crowley-branded pretended sigh -- then finally loosens: "Who said anything about 'No backup'?"
+The demon sighs -- which Dean's pretty sure is just another of his branded pretended sigh -- then finally loosens: "Who said anything about 'No backup'?"

 <br>